laurentkalemela-web/Event-system-/README.md

-i)Start the Server Make sure both Apache is running through XAMPP ii)Place the Project Files Copy the project folder and paste it inside: htdocs (for XAMPP) iii)Open your browser and enter: http://localhost/Event list system / STUDENT NAME: Laurent kalemela programme name : ICTM-2
+i)Start the Server Make sure both Apache is running through XAMPP ii)Place the Project Files Copy the project folder and paste it inside: htdocs (for XAMPP) iii)Open your browser and enter: http://localhost/Event system STUDENT NAME: Laurent kalemela programme name : ICTM-2